-Not only will this give your audience a clear indication of who you are and what you are good at, but it will allow you to ranking higher on the search engines as well.
-Understanding basic Search Engine Optimization can really boost your online visibility.
+Not only will this give your audience a clear indication of who you are and what you are good at, but it will allow you to rank higher on the search engines as well.
+Understanding basic Search Engine Optimization (SEO) can really boost your online visibility.

 Even though we’ve entered a phase where online communication seems to be the order of the day, people still want to connect with people.
 Don’t sound too robotic on your blog or social media channels.
 This is your chance to reveal your personality, quirks and all.
 People would rather do business with a human than a robot.

 One of the most important factors in establishing your online presence; is educating those around you.
-People want to see your personality but in business it’s also about what you can ‘give’ them.
-Share content, news and articles that is relevant to your business.
-As a freelancer I would share my latest published articles and hopefully create some discussion on the topic.
+People want to see your personality, but in business, it’s also about what you can ‘give’ them.
+Share content, news, and articles that are relevant to your business.
+As a freelancer, I would share my latest published articles and hopefully create some discussion on the topic.
 Not only are you then promoting yourself, but the platform on which your work is published as well.

 If you really want to set your online profile apart from your freelance competitors, make sure that you have great design features.
-This could relate to your freelance business logo, your website design, business cards or just general look and feel of your online presentation.
-Great design is something that inevitable attracts people, even if they’re not aware of exactly why.
-The first step in self-promotion is attracting the client (great design is the bait) and through your portfolio and professional representation you might just get that hook.
+This could relate to your freelance business logo, your website design, business cards or just the general look and feel of your online presence.
+Great design is something that inevitably attracts people, even if they’re not aware of exactly why.
+The first step in self-promotion is attracting the client (great design is the bait) and through your portfolio and professional representation, you might just get that hook.

 Anneke Steenkamp is a Freelance Writer at The Joy of Unemployment.
 When she’s not typing away at client content she’s perfecting her Facebook stalking skills and spending time with her pet dog, Zoey.